 Soaking your foot three times a day for at least 20 minutes will do the job.

 Soaking in Apple Cider Vinegar

-The apple cider vinegar has become a folk remedy for nearly everything these days.
+Apple cider vinegar has become a folk remedy for nearly everything these days.
 It is believed to have antiseptic, pain-relieving, and anti-inflammatory properties.
 But, it lacks enough scientific evidence for it.

 For this remedy, all you need to do is prepare a basin of warm water with ¼ cup of apple cider vinegar in it.
-After preparing the solution, simply soak the foot in it for 20 minutes and then dry your foot thoroughly afterward.
+After preparing the solution, soak the foot in it for 20 minutes and then dry your foot thoroughly afterward.

-Pack the Area with cotton or dental floss
+Pack the area with cotton or dental floss

 Apply Antibiotic Ointment